Workflow: Composite veneering on non vital teeth

 Regardless of the type of the clinical situation, major flaws can strongly impact on the quality of life of a person.

-The use of direct composite veneers as a treatment option should be considered the first choice in order to recover the aesthetic appearance of damaged teeth, especially because indirect techniques have a higher biological and economical cost.
+The use of direct composite veneering as a treatment option should be considered the first choice in order to recover the aesthetic appearance of damaged teeth, especially because indirect techniques have a higher biological and economical cost.
 Composite direct veneering is also the first choice when we think in a minimal invasive way.

 A large number of studies have demonstrated long lasting good results for composite restorations in posterior teeth.
 A recent meta-analysis of prospective studies on anterior composite restorations showed a median overall estimated survival of 95% for class III and 90% for class IV, after 10 years.